 The coronavirus has impacted everyone in our community in some way.
-For local nonprofits like the United Way of Southwestern Pennsylvania (UWSPA), the outbreak sparked an enormous demand for services.
-UWSPA is determined to continue meeting that demand, no matter what it takes.
+For local nonprofits like the United Way of Southwestern Pennsylvania (UWSWPA), the outbreak sparked an enormous demand for services.
+UWSWPA is determined to continue meeting that demand, no matter what it takes.

 Over the last few weeks of the pandemic, the United Way of Southwestern Pennsylvania has primarily focused on four different endeavors to continue giving back to the community:

 The 211 Helpline is the cornerstone of the organization’s contributions to the community.
 As a 24/7 health and human services resource, the 211 Helpline is available to assist people with rent, utilities, and other essentials.

 In an average month, the Helpline receives about 10,000 contacts over the phone, website, chat, and text messages.
 During the coronavirus outbreak, however, its monthly volume has doubled.

 One of the reasons the volume has been so high is because of United Way’s partnership with the Allegheny County Health Department.
 “The County Executive’s Office contacted us because they were completely overrun with non-urgent questions during the pandemic,” DeSeyn explains.
 “They called us asking for help on March 14.
 By March 15, we had figured out our training and our team was working to help the Health Department answer questions like where to find the nearest health facility or where to receive testing for the coronavirus.”